 Blood tests generally follow a structured process, which means there should be less room for error.
 The arresting officer will take you to the hospital or EMS station where a nurse or EMT will draw your blood.
 They’ll usually draw two vials of blood, which allows for retesting if necessary.
 But, there are still ways in which blood test results can become invalid.

 The most common issue with blood testing is errors in the chain of custody.
 After your blood is drawn, it needs to be handled and stored properly.
 Otherwise, the blood quality could deteriorate and even ferment.
 In addition, proper paperwork and documentation could fall through.

 You may be surprised to find that the arresting officer needs to also prove you were driving the vehicle.
 For instance, let’s say you were sitting in the car with the key in the ignition but the car wasn’t turned on.
 This case would be handled differently than if you were pulled over while you were driving.

 In some cases, the police officer may have not followed proper protocol when arresting you.
 This is potential grounds to argue for a case dismissal.

-When Pleading Guilty May Be Your Best DWI & DUI Defense
+When an NC DWI Plea Bargain May Be Your Best Defense

 Sometimes, the state has a solid case against you.
 Your DWI lawyer should have enough experience to know if that’s the case.
-If it is, they should be able to tell you whether there are circumstances in which you would be better off pleading guilty.
+If it is, they should be able to tell you whether there are circumstances in which you would be better off with an NC DWI plea bargain.
 Let’s look at some of those circumstances.